fuyans/fsetoolsGUI-doc/source/b3/iso834-standard-fire/index.rst

 ISO 834 Standard Fire
 *********************

 The fire (time-temperature) curve used to define the furnace temperature in BS ISO 834-1 [1]_ tests.
 The ISO 834 series specifies a test method for determining the fire resistance of various elements of construction when subjected to the time dependent temperature conditions.

-Namely, this is effectively the thermal boundary condition imposed to the exposed surface of the test specimen (e.g., structural column, compartment slab etc.).
-The temperature is defined in Equation :eq:`standard-fire-curve` (Clause 6.1.1, ISO 834-1).
+The standard fire curve is defined in Equation :eq:`standard-fire-curve` (Clause 6.1.1, ISO 834-1).

 .. math::
     T=345\log_{10}\left(8t+1\right)+20